afrael/manager-readme/README.md

 My main job is to help, enable you and **GSD** (Get Stuff Done).
 I intend to do this by:

 - Providing context, in the form of information, feedback, suggestions.
-- I will help and do my best to ensure we can create great products, and you feel great doing so.
+- I will do my best to ensure we can create great products, and you feel great doing so.
+- I am here to help, empower and support you.

 ## Leadership Style

 I am a big believers of the servant leadership model.

 - I serve the team and will be always be available to help.
 - We work for the company, we optimize for the company, I will make mistakes.
 We will make mistakes.
 Let's learn, move on and get better.

-- Main responsibilities
-  - Provide context, clarity, goals, strategy and vision.
-	- Engage, retain and grow great talent.
-	- I am here to help, empower and support you.
-- I believe in extreme ownership.
-These core values are:
+I believe in extreme ownership.
+The core values are:

 - Leaders are fully accountable.
 - There are no bad teams, only bad leaders.
 - Protect the team while making progress towards the goal.
 - Effective communication and planning are crucial.
 - The team must be empowered to accomplish the goal and fulfill the vision.
 - Focus on the most important task, the main thing is the main thing.
 - Belief that the team will accomplish their mission.

 ## Availability